 Mold Remediation & Treatment 2

 Very few doctors have been trained to look for mold and even fewer know how to treat pets and people who have been exposed to mold.
-Textbooks tend to suggest the mold can cause allergic reactions in particularly sensitive or immuno-compromised individuals.
-This perspective is a disservice to at risk patients and medicine.
+Textbooks tend to suggest that mold can cause allergic reactions in particularly sensitive or immuno-compromised individuals.
+This perspective is a disservice to at risk patients.
 Only about 25% of individuals exhibit clear signs of allergic reactions to mold, but this does not mean that it is safe for the other 75% of the population to be exposed to mold.

 In this webinar, the risks of mold exposure and early symptoms will be discussed along with actions one can take to stabilize enough to take the necessary protective measures.